 TCP Optimization

-TCP is the most widely used protocol on the Internet, but, like other transport protocols, when networks are not perfect, it tends to transmit at a lower speed than what the network allows.
-Cambium QoE TCP Optimization functionality, makes sure that TCP traffic flowing through it reaches optimal speeds, resulting in faster downloads and uploads.
+TCP is the most widely used protocol on the internet, but like other transport protocols, when networks are not perfect, it tends to transmit at a lower speed than what the network allows.
+Cambium QoE has TCP Optimization functionality that ensures that TCP traffic flowing through it reaches optimal speeds, resulting in faster downloads and uploads.

 Key Benefits: